python-jsonschema/jsonschema/docs/errors.rst

 ErrorTrees
 ----------

-If you want to programmatically be able to query which properties or validators failed when validating a given instance, you probably will want to do so using `jsonschema.exceptions.ErrorTree` objects.
+If you want to programmatically query which validation keywords failed when validating a given instance, you may want to do so using `jsonschema.exceptions.ErrorTree` objects.

 .. autoclass:: jsonschema.exceptions.ErrorTree